Sustainable Rural Agriculture Extension Agent

 - Sustainable, environmentally sound, nutrition-sensitive agriculture for greater food security in some of Senegal’s poorest communities

-- Developing partnerships with farmer associations, Non-Governmental Organizations (NGOs) and other institutions at the local level to support and improve farming practices
+- Developing partnerships with farmer associations, NGOs, and other institutions at the local level to support and improve farming practices

-- Developing locally sustainable sources of improved seed varieties
+- Development of locally sustainable sources of improved seed varieties

 - Gender empowerment as a pathway to achieving sustainable development

-- Building a partnership with pilot and master farmers
+- Building partnerships with pilot and Master Farmers

 As an Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production, by promoting the transfer of appropriate skills and technologies through one-on-one field based instruction of farmers or groups training.